MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 ## Using Azure OpenAI models

-If you are using Azure OpenAI service or Azure AI model inference service with OpenAI models with `langchain-azure-ai` package, you may need to use `api_version` parameter to select an specific API version.
+If you are using Azure OpenAI service or Azure AI model inference service with OpenAI models with `langchain-azure-ai` package, you may need to use `api_version` parameter to select a specific API version.
 The following example shows how to connect to an Azure OpenAI model deployment in Azure OpenAI service:

 ```python
 from langchain_azure_ai import AzureAIChatCompletionsModel